 Personal care or health care workers mainly work with elderly or disabled people in health care facilities.
 Even if their work is not deemed as very demanding physically, it can have an emotional toll on the workers.
 Personal care aids job ranges from taking care of sick, injured or disabled people, changing their bandages, taking care of them, feeding them, cleaning them and even bathing and dressing patients.
 They are required to monitor the patients’ health status and report back periodically.
 Some amount of medical knowledge is required in this field of work.
 There have even been cases of occupational hazards, where workers have had to deal with particularly disturbed, violent or mentally unstable patients, and have ended up injuring themselves.
 It should be mentioned that even though personal care aids are responsible of administering health care to patients, they themselves have no medical facilities or health care benefits.
 The mean salary of a personal care aid is $21,830.
-This is one of low paid jobs.
+This is one of low paid jobs in America.

 8. Maids and Housekeeping Cleaners:

 Your job as a maid or housekeeping cleaner will vary from making the bed, to cleaning the toilet, kitchen, in fact, the entire house!
 Once again, many entering this job see it as a stepping stone into the hospitality business.
 But this is not an easy job, mind you.
 It is physically challenging and requires a certain amount of perfectionism.
 An average housekeeper or maid earns a salary of $21,820.

 This is one of the most commonly found jobs anywhere in the world.
 A cashier is required in almost every place you go- from a supermarket, to a gas station, to clothing stores, etc. While most of the training is given to you on the job, you will require a basic understanding.
 Ironically, even though this may seem like a low profile job, most crimes and violence are seen to have been shown on cashiers during robberies or crimes.
 By the name cashiers, they do not look like low wage workers but that being said, a cashiers job will only get you an average of $19,000 annually.